-Permaculture Design Course for Educators of Children
+Permaculture Design Course for Educators of Children: STARTING 14TH SEPTEMBER

-The long-awaited Permaculture Design Course for Educators led by Children in Permaculture trainers online is starting in January 2021!
+The second ever Permaculture Design Course for Educators led by Children in Permaculture trainers online is starting in September 2021!
 Join us to find out all about permaculture, covering the full Permaculture Design Course curriculum all related to how you would share this with children.
 Topics will include introducing permaculture, soil, water, plants, trees, growing food, social permaculture, the built environment, resource use, patterns, design processes, observing, analysing, designing, implementing and maintaining.
 At the end you will receive a Permaculture Design Course certificate from the Permaculture Association (Britain), read their course prospectus here.

 On Tuesday evenings 5pm to 8.15pm UK time